 Algorithms (or musical rules) have been used to compose music for centuries and there have (and always will be) similarities, subconscious copying and appropriations.
 Modern, Western, popular music is pretty simple and the framework is limited.
 You could analyse every song that is based on G D C, for example, and find a thousand lyrical, topical or stylistic similarities.

 In American and European folk music, it’s been a long-standing tradition to ‘cut and paste’ from the songs of preceding generations.
 It’s not only encouraged, but expected.

 Bob Dylan is no exception.
-From the start of his musical life, he quickly proved his mastery at the form, borrowing not only from his musical idol, Woody Guthrie, (or Hank Snow, Ramblin Jack Elliott or Dave Von Ronk) but from old folk songs and American blues in the public domain.
+From the start of his musical life, he quickly proved his mastery of the form, borrowing not only from his musical idol, Woody Guthrie, (or Hank Snow, Ramblin Jack Elliott or Dave Von Ronk) but from old folk songs and American blues in the public domain.

 “The Ballad of Hollis Brown” owes its melody to the 1920s ballad, “Pretty Polly,” while the recorded arrangement for “Masters of War” was taken from Jean Ritchie’s “Nottamun Town,” an English folk song whose roots date back to the middle ages.